-in millions of euros 1 st Half 2021 1 st Half 2020 Change Share of net income of-non-operating companies accounted for using the equity method (25) (91) 66
+in millions of euros 1 st Half 2021 1 st Half 2020 Change Share of net income of-non-operating companies accounted for using the equity method (24) (91) 66

-The net income of equity-accounted non-operating companies totaled -25 million euros, compared with -91 million euros in the first half of 2020.
-It mainly includes Telecom Italia's contribution to Vivendi.
-In 2020, it included a provision on Mediobanca that has not been consolidated since October 2020 (3).
+Income from equity-accounted non-operating companies mainly includes Telecom Italia's contribution to Vivendi.
+In 2020, it included a provision on Mediobanca that has not been consolidated since October 2020(3).